Canoe Trip Length: 5-7 Days

 Remember though, you can only camp on the south shores, the American side.
 The north shore is the Quetico and would require a different permit.
 Monument Portage is where you’ll find your location evident as the portage is marked with three brass markers that depict the US/Canadian border.
 Once you reach Saganaga Lake, the portaging is over with and American Point will soon be in your site.
 If you’ve arranged a tow boat pick up with us, this is all the further you’ll have to go.
 But if you’ve decided to paddle in, you’ll want to allot about 3 to 5 hours give or take in order to paddle big Saganaga Lake where we will come pick you up from the public landing by truck.

-On completion of this trip, you’ll have experienced some of the very best the boundary waters has to offer: excellent fishing, waterfalls, high cliffs, island campsites and wildlife aplenty.
+On completion of the Thunder Point Loop canoe trip, you’ll have experienced some of the very best the boundary waters has to offer: excellent fishing, waterfalls, high cliffs, island campsites and wildlife aplenty.
 This trip can also be just as easily done in reverse.
 If you allow 6 days for this trip, you’ll have plenty of time.
 But a solid 7 days would be ideal.